-A work capacity certificate helps us decide and manage workers compensation claims and can be submitted online.
+A work capacity certificate helps WorkCover Queensland (or a self-insurer) decide and manage workers compensation claims and can be submitted online by a medical practitioner on behalf of an injured worker.

-The information you provide on the certificate tells us the relevant medical information about your patient's injury.
+The information you provide on the certificate tells an insurer the relevant medical information about your patient's injury.
 It includes:

 - work capacity